mensfeld/mkdocs-material-linter/README.md

 **Q: Does this work with regular markdownlint (not CLI2)?**
 A: Yes, but markdownlint-cli2 is recommended for better performance and features.

-**Q: How do I auto-fix issues?**
-A: Use `markdownlint-cli2 --fix` for automatic fixes where supported.

 **Q: Can I use this with other Material themes?**
 A: This is specifically designed for Material for MkDocs.
 Other themes may have different syntax.